2018 Recap and 2019 roadmap

 Since I was in middle school, I have been doing side projects.
-The longest running side project was Digital Bounds, and this year I finally sunset the project.
-Because of the project I was able to attend CES, SXSW, and dozens of other technology related events and conferences.
-The decision to sunset Digital Bounds wasn't easy; I had worked on the technology blog for 6 or 7 years.
-It wasn't a wild success, but it brought a lot of joy working on it every week.
+The longest-running side project was Digital Bounds, and this year I finally sunset the project.
+Because of the project, I was able to attend CES, SXSW, and dozens of other technology-related events and conferences.
+The decision to sunset Digital Bounds wasn’t easy; I had worked on the technology blog for 6 or 7 years.
+It wasn’t a wild success, but it brought a lot of joy working on it every week.
 I plan on writing further on why I sunset Digital Bounds in the new year.
-The jest of the story revolves around the new job and having a shift in focus from being the technology blogger to wanting to build my brand.
+The jest of the story revolves around the new job and having a shift in focus from being a technology blogger to wanting to build my brand.

 After I left Digital Bounds behind, I had a bit of downtime.
 I started to brainstorm business ideas with my two friends and business partners, Kyle McDonald and Sunny Singh.
 From the brainstorming, we knew we wanted to have something that would generate money out of the gate and help us build out our brands at the same time.
 We came to the idea of an automated and straightforward podcast website generator.
 At the time we were all launching podcasts, and we found a problem – if you hosted with Anchor or SoundCloud, you didn’t have a website.
 You had to use Squarespace or WordPress to create a site.
 From this, IronMic was formed, and we launched an MVP in late summer.
 The service isn’t a wild success but it’s grown at a steady pace, and we have paying customers covering most of the monthly costs.